 We will be discussing various oral surgery procedures in this local oral surgery blog.
 Your general dentist or local oral surgeon can perform common oral surgery procedures such as a wisdom tooth extraction.
 We will be discussing a couple of common oral surgery procedures done at your local dental practice in this dental blog.

 We at DentalChat get asked many common dental questions about oral surgery.
-These include wisdom tooth impaction questions, wisdom tooth extraction question about what to expect afterwards, and oral surgery questions about jaw alignment procedures.
+These include wisdom tooth impaction questions, wisdom tooth extraction questions about what to expect afterward, and oral surgery questions about jaw alignment procedures.

 It is commonplace for many people to ask questions about oral surgery, oral surgery, jaw movement, tooth extractions, etc. many of these questions are being answered in our daily consultations with our clients and we’ve decided to bring these answers to you.

 The categorization of teeth is based on their functions and placement.
 There are the sharper teeth and the flatter teeth (which are called the molars).
 The molars are usually towards the back of the mouth.
 Every adult always grows 3 sets of molar teeth, at the two sides, and at the top and bottom of the mouth.

 These third sets of molar teeth usually grow in adults between the ages of 17-21.
 These teeth are called adult teeth.
 These teeth grow just at the start of adulthood after a pause in teeth growth in the adolescence period.
 They’re called wisdom teeth because, at the time they grew, you were already wiser compared to when the first sets of teeth grew.

 By the age of 18, a person’s jaw is already done growing, and it is after this age that wisdom teeth start to grow.
 These teeth are usually problematic when they start to grow because at this point they are misfits.
 The symptoms or signs of these teeth are: